 But how smart can a facade truly be?
 To what extent are technological developments transforming the facade performance?
 And do we have the tools and metrics in place to truly gauge and build these smart facades?
 This edition’s cover story throws light into all these aspects which would help build flawless ‘future facades’.

 Ar.
-Yatin Patel, Founder & Principal Designer, DSP Design Associates to agrees with Ar.
+Yatin Patel, Founder and Principal Designer, of DSP Design Associates, agrees with Ar.
 Gupta on the need for innovations in façade materials and technologies.
 “We can anticipate research to be aggressive, innovating on façade that responds to macro public elements as well – for example, transport/logistics,” says Patel.

 Ar.
 Zubin Zainuddin and Ar.
 Krupa Zubin, Principal Architects, ZZ Architects points out that façades have to be more than just elevations skins on buildings.
 A lot of research is being done on harnessing the surface area of the façade to help in generating energy.
 The façade also has to ensure that the optimal lighting and

 comfort are sealed within the building premise, considering the imperative role played by building façades in reducing the building’s energy consumption, improving natural lighting, and offering better airflow within the building.

 Thrusting on the need for “Out of the Box” research and experimentation, Ash A. Parekh, Principal Architect, The Opus D’Sign Studio are hopeful that façades reacting to dynamic weather conditions and those using sustainable building materials will gain momentum.
 He is sure that the architect’s aesthetic vision and “excitement factor” as well as the everchanging customer requirement will drive the development of a “technoholistic” design.
 Initially, façades were formulated using two distinct strategies, namely technology, and market (or customer-driven).